HD650/BilibiliSpider/README.md

 Still have problems to crawl bangumi category videos in bangumi.bilibili.com.
 Redis cluster doesn't support transaction, may cause some atomic problem.
 Didn't test wether access to redis cluster faster than directly access to SQL database.
 (Some books and documents recommend to use redis but i haven't test this case yet)
+Some page need login(the other way, cookies), but sending cookies require more work and bandwidth.
+Considering temporarily store all these pages and crawl them later.
+Now, spiders can't update video data in redis since the dupefilter stops them to crawl the pages they have seen before.
 ## Future ##
 Will add some code to analyse the data we crawled.
 Analyse the age and gender of users who reply the popular videos.